-Age of admission and deferral of places
+Age of Admission and Deferral of Places

-Broom Barns Primary School's policy is that children born on and between 1 September 2020 and 31 August 2021 would normally commence primary school in Reception in the academic year beginning in September 2024.
-We provide for the full-time admission of all children offered a place in the Reception year group from the September following their fourth birthday.
-If a parent wants a fulltime place for their child from September (at the school at which a place has been offered) then they are entitled to that full-time place.
+Hertfordshire County Council's policy is that children born on and between 1 September 2020 and 31 August 2021 would normally commence primary school in Reception in the academic year beginning in September 2025.
+All Hertfordshire infant, first and primary schools provide for the full- time admission of all children offered a place in the Reception year group from the September following their fourth birthday.
+If a parent wants a full-time place for their child from September (at the school at which a place has been offered) then they are entitled to that full- time place.